wp-plugins/affiliatewp-checkout-referrals/readme.txt

 == Screenshots ==

-1. The customer can award a referral to a specific affiliate at checkout
+1. The add-ons's settings from Affiliates &rarr; Settings &rarr; Integrations
-1. The plugin's settings
+1. The select menu at checkout that a customer can use to award a commission to an affiliate

 == Upgrade Notice ==
 Changed the default text that is shown at checkout